spencerericfong/not-face-blind-api/README.md

 ---

 The back-end of this project includes a RESTful API as well as a relational database for users and logins.
 The server was built in Javascript, using **Node.js** and **Express.js**.
 The database stores user and login information, and was created using **PostgreSQL**.
 The site itself is hosted and deployed on [**Heroku**](https://heroku.com/).

+---

+*Unfortunately, there is a minor issue with the site on some mobile devices where uploaded images appear in the incorrect orientation.
+This is not an application issue, but a browser issue where the browser incorrectly reads or ignores the image file's EXIF data, which contains information about the correct image orientation.
+However, the application functionality is unaffected and will still work as intended.
+Sorry for the inconvenience!*